-We have historically expanded our business in part by investing in strategic growth initiatives, including acquisitions of products, technologies, and businesses.
+Although we did not complete any business acquisitions during the year ended January 31, 2013, we have historically expanded our business in part by investing in strategic growth initiatives, including acquisitions of products, technologies, and businesses.
 We have used cash as consideration for substantially all of our historical business acquisitions, including \$109.8 million of net cash expended for business acquisitions during the year ended January 31, 2012.
 To the extent that we continue this strategy, our future cash requirements and liquidity may be impacted.
 We may utilize external capital sources, including debt and equity, to supplement our internally generated sources of liquidity as necessary and if available.
-We also may consider initiatives to modify the debt and equity components of our current capitalization, as we did during the year ended January 31, 2012 by entering into a new credit agreement and terminating our Prior Credit Agreement.
+We also may consider initiatives to modify the debt and equity components of our current capitalization, as we did in March 2013 by entering into the 2013 Amended Credit Agreement, which amended and restated the 2011 Credit Agreement, or as we did in February 2013 by completing the CTI Merger.

 A considerable portion of our operating income is earned outside the United States.
-Cash and cash equivalents held by our subsidiaries outside the United States are generally used to fund the subsidiaries' operating requirements and to invest in company growth initiatives, including business acquisitions.
-Other than for potential business acquisition transactions, we currently do not anticipate that we will need funds generated from foreign operations to fund our domestic operations for the next 12 months and for the foreseeable future.
+Cash, cash equivalents, short-term investments, and restricted cash and bank time deposits (including any long-term portions) held by our subsidiaries outside the United States were \$192.9 million and \$144.2 million as of January 31, 2013 and 2012, respectively, and are generally used to fund the subsidiaries' operating requirements and to invest in company growth initiatives, including business acquisitions.
+We currently do not anticipate that we will need funds generated from foreign operations to fund our domestic operations for the next 12 months and for the foreseeable future.